UkoeHB/bevy_cobweb/README.md

 ## Motivation

-This crate is a general-purpose ECS tool, but was designed in order to be the foundation for building UI in Bevy, with the following goals in mind.
+This crate is a general-purpose ECS tool, but was designed to be the foundation for building UI in Bevy, with the following goals in mind.

-- No macros required, no third-party dependencies.
 - Build UI declaratively in a Bevy-native style with heavy use of normal-looking Bevy systems.
 - Unify UI element construction and updating, with change detection to avoid updating unless necessary.
 - Enable asset and editor-driven hot-reloading that preserves the existing UI state as much as possible.
 - Provide a powerful, unopinionated API for building ergonomic UI widgets.
+- No macros required, no third-party dependencies.